Yearly Archives: 2025

 We Are in Unprecedented Times

 This surge in applications, while record-breaking, was not entirely unexpected.
 Even before the grant cycle opened, one organization told me they had to lay off half their staff and overhaul their programs just to stay afloat.
 They remain deeply committed to their mission, but without new funding sources, their ability to continue is at risk.
-We saw the urgency reflected in the growing number of inquiries and the strong attendance at our information sessions.
+We saw the urgency reflected in the growing number of inquiries and the strong attendance at our information sessions for prospective grantees.
 In response, we intentionally broadened our outreach to ensure that organizations working with women and girls throughout the Global South were aware of our funding opportunities.

 Clearly, we are living through an extraordinary moment of global need for women and girls.